For the better understanding and use of the Material Safety Data Sheet(MSDS), some terms are explained below:

 TLV and STEL are given in 2nd Schedule of the Factories Act.
-LD50 and LC50 are given in 1st Schedule of the MSIHC Rules for the purpose of major accident hazard LD50 for insecticides are given in Rule 19 of the Insecticide Rules for labelling purpose.
+LD50 and LC50 are given in 1st Schedule of the MSIHC Rules for the purpose of major accident hazard LD50 for insecticides are given in Rule 19 of the Insecticide Rules for labeling purpose.
 Lower these values, higher the toxicity.
-LD50 up to 200mg/kg and LC50 up to 10 mg/1 can cause major hazard.
-By local exhaust ventilation toxic gas, dust or vapour must be captured and effective PPE must be worn by the workers.
+LD50 up to 200mg/kg and LC50 up to 10 mg/1 can cause the major hazard.
+By local exhaust ventilation toxic gas, dust or vapor must be captured and effective PPE must be worn by the workers.
 Above STEL, SBA is desirable.

 Transport Emergency Cards are to be given to the drivers carrying dangerous goods for emergency information which may be needed at any time during the journey.
 The cards contain short information on the nature of chemical hazards involved, a protective device, emergency action for fire, spillage, leakage, first-aid etc.